Last updated: December 2025

 The California Privacy Laws impose additional obligations on persons who, alone or jointly with others, determine the purposes for and means of processing personal information (Business).

-Data Protection Assessment.
-Yes, the California Privacy Laws require Businesses to conduct data protection assessments whose data processing activities present a significant risk to consumers' privacy or security.
-In November 2024, the California Privacy Protection Agency (CPPA) initiated the formal rulemaking process to implement requirements for certain Businesses to conduct risk assessments and annual cybersecurity audits including processing activities involving selling or sharing personal information, processing sensitive personal information, and certain high-risk profiling.
+- Data Protection Assessment.
+Yes, the California Privacy Laws require Businesses whose data processing activities present a significant risk to consumers' privacy or security.
+Effective January 1, 2026, certain Businesses shall conduct risk assessments and annual cybersecurity audits where their processing of Personal Information presents significant risk to consumers' privacy or security, including processing activities involving selling or sharing personal information, processing sensitive personal information, and certain high-risk profiling or AI use cases.

 Privacy Notice and Notice at Collection: A Business must provide consumers with: (i) a notice given by a Business to a consumer at or before the point at which a Business collects personal information (Notice at Collection); and (ii) a statement describing the Business's online and offline information practices, and the rights of consumers regarding their own personal information (Privacy Notice).